AnnDkk/MSc-Advanced-Project/README.md

 > but he called blue "green".
 So neither he nor anyone else knows the difference between him and anyone else.
 >
 > So how do you tell the difference?
-How do you prove that you don't have the disease？
+How do you prove that you don't have the disease？ This particular point got me thinking.
+Through a search, I found that this argument appeared early in the argument for the existence of "Qualia".
+The independent existence and uniqueness of the subjective conscious experience is demonstrated in both John Locke's inverting the colour spectrum thought experiment and Frank Jackson's thought experiment.
+What intrigues me most is that we can never really experience how blue looks to other people and how blue looks to us.
+So I continued my research based on this paradox of color vision.
+### About Color Blindness